sergioburdisso/pyss3/docs/tutorials/extract-insight.rst

     Conclusion: Depressed patients receiving ISTDP show a significant improvement in social cognition post treatment compared to a wait-list control group.
     """

-Now, before we ask SS3 to extract those relevant fragments used for classifying this document, we will ask SS3 to classify it.
+Now, before we ask SS3 to extract those fragments that were relevant for classifying this document, we will ask SS3 to classify it.

 .. code:: python